TaoseefIshtiak/MyPytorchWork/README.md

 # MyPytorchWork

-> This repository contains implementation of the basic algorithms: Linear Regression, Customized ANN, Gradient Descent, NLP, RNN, and Time Series Analysis
+> This repository contains implementation of the basic algorithms: Linear Regression, Customized ANN, Gradient Descent, CNN for classification, NLP, RNN, and Time Series Analysis.
-> with some of the well-known datasets found on the web
+> with some of the well-known datasets found on the web.
-> The 'path' should be corrected according to directory of the desginated dataset folder
+> The 'path' should be corrected according to directory of the desginated dataset folder.
+> Some of the pretrained weights are provided.

 **Necessary libraries to install**